 New UK government powers seek to hold corporations to account for hiding their profits in offshore tax havens.
-Now the High Court has rejected energy giant Glencore’s legal challenge against a Diverted Profits Tax bill.
+The Court of Appeal has rejected energy giant Glencore’s legal challenge against a £21 million tax bill.

 Home Office discriminated against mentally ill detainee in breach of duty to make reasonable adjustments

 This Court of Appeal case shows that thinking outside the box and utilising discrimination legislation can help to address gaps in government policy and procedure.

 This Court of Appeal judgment affects thousands of international students accused of cheating in English language tests.
 While it strengthens the right to challenge the Home Office, the fallout is likely to be long-lasting and complicated.

 In a significant blow to the Home Office, the Court of Appeal has found that relatives of EEA nationals were wrongly denied the right of appeal to the immigration tribunal.
 An important step forward for protecting citizens rights in the UK.

 A cautious welcome is appropriate to the government’s new documents on #citizensrights of the 3 million EU nationals in the UK.
 It remains to be seen how the new system will live up to aspirations.